drovani/drovani.github.io/_posts/2016/2016-01-10-Disneys-Dopey-Challenge.md

 layout: post
 title: "Disney's Dopey Challenge"
 category: "Exactly One Hobby"
+tags:
+- marathon
 ---

-The Dopy Challenge is a four day event at Walt Disney World Resorts.
+The _Dopy Challenge_ is a four day event at Walt Disney World Resorts.
 1. Thursday - Pluto's 5k
 1. Friday - Minnie's 10k
 1. Saturday - Donald Duck's Half Marathon
 1. Sunday - Mickey Mouse's Marathon

-In completing the Half Marathon and full Marathon, Dopey Challenge participants also satisfy the requirements for the _Goofy's Race and a Half Challenge_.
+In completing the Half Marathon and full Marathon, _Dopey Challenge_ participants also satisfy the requirements for the _Goofy's Race and a Half Challenge_.
 This results in six medals, six t-shirts, and four extremely early mornings.
 I had a lot of fun doing the events, but once is certainly enough for me.
 It was a unique tour of the parks, getting to run through two for the half marathon and all four for the full marathon; however, circling Epcot two additional times for the 5k and 10k made the final return trip at the end of the marathon torturous.
 Getting up at 3:45 for four mornings in a row put a huge damper on enjoying the rest of the trip.
-Combine that with the overall cost, and I cannot see myself doing the challenge again.
+Combine that with the overall cost, and I cannot see myself doing the challenge again; however, I would consider doing the _Goofy Challenge_, again.

 ### My Experience and Lessons Learned